 Hatred for the Tragedy of Poverty

 The one thing Richard has always hated more than anything else is poverty, as he himself was poor during the early years after his arrival in the United States.
-He writes:

 I hate poverty more than everything else because I know of its deep and long devastations.
 It is made worse when you know you are poor—reminded each day through the ever-present humiliations and unrelenting stress.
 I have suffered from poverty’s unique capacity to make humans hopeless and powerless, vulnerable and pitiful, often cognitively deficient, and perpetually tormented.
 Worse still, the day-to-day torment and lifelong miseries eventually subdue the poor into an overworked, unaccomplished remnant of their true human potential—left robbed of their dreams and their humanity.

 Further, he discovered through his research that an unprosperous person’s day-to-day existence is far more tragic than he had realized, and worse than many of the unprosperous themselves know, and certainly more harrowing than most people, especially the very rich, are aware.
 He writes:

 Most of the poor live a life of ceaseless scarcity that impairs their cognitive capacity, mental health, physical health, and decision making, and they live at the mercy of the wealthy and powerful inside and outside their poor communities.
 These poor serve, in fact, as the life blood upon which many of the rich, sometimes in far-away countries, derive much of their wealth, typically unbeknown to many of the rich themselves.